Tag: mercy

 Have you thought there was false teaching?
 What did you do?

-Do we ever call something false teaching that does not conflict with scripture, but appears to conflict with our understanding or traditions?
+Do we ever something false teaching that does not conflict with scripture, but appears to conflict with our understanding or traditions?

 • Chained